voerro/laravel-visitor-tracker/README.md

 Check out the `config/visitortracker.php` file.
 It is well commented and additional explanations are not required.
 You can exclude certain users and requests from being tracked there among other things.

+## Testing

+The external API calls to retrieve geolocation information are disabled in the testing environment.
+Otherwise your tests would run really slow, since the tracker tracks all the requests.

 ## Displaying Statistics

 The package comes with a controller and a bunch of routes and views to display statistics.
 You can fetch and display the stats yourself using the `VisitStats` class, but we'll talk about it later.
 The provided views are uncomplicated and styled with the standard Bootstrap classes.